AlgoLab/materiale-stage-tesi/proposte.md

 *Per informazioni*: Luca Denti <luca.denti@unimib.it>

-##  Scalable Visualization of k-mer distributions with the Chaos Game Representation of DNA
+##  [Visualization] Scalable Visualization of k-mer distributions with the Chaos Game Representation of DNA

 This project aims to visualize the k-mer distribution of sequences and samples of reads by leveraging the Chaos Game Representation of DNA (CGR) — this encoding orders k-mers in a square and its frequencies are used as colors in the image.
 A similar encoding was recently developed, named  ComplexCGR, with the difference that k-mers are assigned a polar coordinate in a circumference.
 The student will be in charge of generating these visualizations to use the largest k possible (k<31) with both CGR and ComplexCGR.